If you’ve been reading my blog for a while, you’ll know that I adore Korean food.

 We were then able to make our own bibimbap!

 Bibimbap is quite simple, so anyone can make it at home.
-It would be a great idea for a buffet style party, as everyone can create their own bowl to their own liking.
+It would be a great idea for a buffet style party.
+Everyone can create their own bowl to their own liking.
 On top of steamed rice, we chose from:

 - shredded carrot